eneuhauser/visa/README.md

 ## Usage

 1. From the installation directory, run `node visa`
 2. Follow the prompts on the screen.
+To create a new post, leave the Post ID empty.
 3. Whenever you save your document, the post will be updated.
 4. To quite Visa, press `ctrl`+`c`

 ## Features

++ Now able to create new posts by leaving the post ID blank.
 + **Metadata Support:** the following metadata attributes are supported.
 Metadata must be the first line of the file and listed until the first empty line.
   - **Title:** Post Title
   - **Affiliation:** Post Group(s).
 Includes full group name.
 Comma or line separated.
+Requires Group ID to set the group.
   - **Keywords:** Post tags.
 Comma or line separated.
   - **Format:** If set to *draft*, saved as not published; otherwise, published.

 ## Known Issues

-+ You must create the post first.
-Be sure to choose the Markdown option and put something in the body for it to persist.
++ Posts are sometimes saved to Passport without saving the file.
+This is an issue with Nodes [fs.watchFile](http://nodejs.org/api/fs.html#fs_fs_watchfile_filename_options_listener).
++ Markdown format not being set on new files

 ## Future Enhancements

-+ Create new posts
 + On startup, read the *posts* directory looking for any `\d+.md` files to watch
 + After retrieving one post, have the prompt ready to ask for another.
 + Update bio pages.
 Pass **bio** as the post ID to load the bio page.
 Files marked **bio.md** will be saved to user's bio page.